List of WLAN channels: 2.4 GHz (802.11b/g/n/ax/be)

 While overlapping frequencies can be configured at a location and will usually work, it can cause interference resulting in slowdowns, sometimes severe, particularly in heavy use.
 Certain subsets of frequencies can be used simultaneously at any one location without interference (see diagrams for typical allocations).
 The consideration of spacing stems from both the basic bandwidth occupation (described above), which depends on the protocol, and from attenuation of interfering signals over distance.
 In the worst case, using every fourth or fifth channel by leaving three or four channels clear between used channels causes minimal interference, and narrower spacing still can be used at further distances.
-(The "interference" is usually not actual bit-errors, but the wireless transmitters making space for each other.
-The requirement of the standard is for a transmitter to yield when it detects another at a level of 3 dB above the noise floor, and when the level is higher than a threshold Pth which, for non Wi-Fi 6 systems, is between -76 and -80 dBm.
-Interference resulting in bit-error is rare.)
+The "interference" is usually not actual bit-errors, but the wireless transmitters making space for each other.
+Interference resulting in bit-error is rare.
+The requirement of the standard is for a transmitter to yield when it decodes another at a level of 3 dB above the noise floor, or when the non-decoded noise level is higher than a threshold Pth which, for Wi-Fi 5 and earlier, is between -76 and -80 dBm.

 As shown in the diagram, bonding two 20 MHz channels to form a 40 MHz channel is permitted in the 2.4 GHz bands.
 These are generally referred to by the centres of the primary 20 MHz channel and the adjacent secondary 20 MHz channel (e.g. 1+5, 9+13, 13–9, 5–1).
 The primary 20 MHz channel is used for signalling and backwards compatibility, the secondary is only used when sending data at full speed.